ndonyapour/image-workflows/README.md

 This command will launch the `docker/getting-started container` in detached mode (-d flag), exposing port 80 on your local machine (-p 80:80).
 It's a simple way to test if Docker Desktop is functioning correctly.

 ## Details
-This workflow integrates eight distinct plugins, starting from data retrieval from [Broad Bioimage Benchmark Collection](https://bbbc.broadinstitute.org/), renaming files, correcting uneven illumination, segmenting nuclear objects, and culminating in the extraction of features from identified objects
+This workflow integrates eleven distinct plugins, starting from data retrieval from [Broad Bioimage Benchmark Collection](https://bbbc.broadinstitute.org/), renaming files, correcting uneven illumination, segmenting nuclear objects, and culminating in the extraction of features from identified objects

 Below are the specifics of the plugins employed in the workflow
 1. [bbbc-download-plugin](https://github.com/saketprem/polus-plugins/tree/bbbc_download/utils/bbbc-download-plugin)